sergiusens/snappy-docs/build-snaps/moos.md

 ## Getting started

-Let's take a look at ping/pong MOOS example application, and show how simple it is to snap.
+Let's take a look at the ping pong MOOS example application, and show how simple it is to snap.

 ### MOOS examples